Content warning: Discussion of suicide ahead.

 Courtesy of CDC Youth Risk Behavior Survey Data Summary & Trends Report: 2011-2021

-The findings come from the CDC’s Youth Risk Behavior Survey, which analyzed 10 years’ worth of survey data from high school students across the country, looking at factors related to teen health and wellness, including sexual behaviors, substance use, suicidal thoughts and behaviors, experiences of violence as well as protective factors such as school connectedness and positive parental relationships.
+The findings come from the CDC’s Youth Risk Behavior Survey, which, for the 2023 report, analyzed 10 years’ worth of survey data from high school students across the country, looking at factors related to teen health and wellness, including sexual behaviors, substance use, suicidal thoughts and behaviors, experiences of violence as well as protective factors such as school connectedness and positive parental relationships.
+The 2024 report analyzed the two-year changes between 2021 and 2023.

 But the data show that the trend toward worsening teen mental health was there all along.
 “There was a mental health crisis before the pandemic—it just didn’t catch everyone’s attention the way it does now,” Dr. Cori Green, the director of behavioral health education and integration in pediatrics at Weill Cornell Medicine in New York City, shared with The New York Times.

-As a parent, all of this can be hard to digest and wrap your head around.
+As a parent, all of this can be hard to digest.
 Are we missing the signs?
 Spotting depression in teens can be difficult, because depression doesn’t always appear how it might show up in adults.
 It can also be tricky to know when to step in if your teen isn’t reaching out for help—or seems fine and stable on the surface.
 But that’s why consistent check-ins can be so important.
 Here are a few concrete ways to help the teens in your life.

 6 ways parents can help support teen mental health